Car Loans to Improve Credit

-Getting a car loan to improve or build your credit can be a great solution especially for young adults, people with previously bad credit histories, people who have filed for bankruptcy and new immigrants with no previous credit history in Canada.
+Getting a car loan to improve or build your credit can be a great solution especially for young adults, people with bad credit histories, people who have filed for bankruptcy, and new immigrants with no previous credit history in Canada.
 Buying a car and making the payments is a big financial responsibility but it’s a good place to start especially if you’re looking to take out a larger loan, like a mortgage, in the future.

 Car loans are installment loans!

 There are many variables that decided whether or not you have an adequate credit history and one of those variables is a good mix of types of credit, a balance between revolving loans and installment loans.
-Car loans are considered installment loans as well as student loans and mortgages and revolving loans are home equity loans and credit cards.
+Car loans are considered installment loans just like student loans and mortgages while revolving loans are home equity loans and credit cards.
 To have “good” credit you need some of each type and since you probably already have a credit card (revolving credit) getting a car loan is the best and most practical way of getting an installment loan.
 A car loan will add variety to your credit history as well as prove that you are able to make monthly payments in full and on time.

 Car loans are easily refinanced!

-Compared to say a mortgage, a car loan is relativity low cost and the payback time is also short, therefore it’s less of a risk for you to invest in car to improve or build your credit.
+Compared to say a mortgage, a car loan is relativity low cost and the payback time is also short, therefore it’s less of a risk for you to invest in a car to improve or build your credit.
 If you have no credit or a bad credit history then you will have to pay an above average interest rate when you first buy a car, but the good thing is that in a couple of years you’ll be able to refinance.
-Every couple of years, if you continue make your payments on time, you’ll be able to refinance your car loan and lower your interest rate.
+Every couple of years, if you continue to make your payments on time, you’ll be able to refinance your car loan and lower your interest rate.
 Other types of loans can’t typically be refinanced or they’re too expensive, so not only can you build your credit with a car loan but it’s an investment that will work for you.

 Car payments can be flexible!

-In the case of in-house financing with a dealership the loan you receive will probably be fixed which means it’s not flexible, but if you get a car loan from an outside lender they can be flexible which makes them great for someone working to build their credit.
+In the case of in-house financing with a dealership, the loan you receive will probably be fixed which means it’s not flexible, but if you get a car loan from an outside lender they can be flexible which makes them great for someone working to build their credit.
 You can opt to make an extra payment each month or whenever you have extra money, which means it will take less time for you to pay back the loan in full and thus you will save on interest.
-You could also make a larger then necessary down payment, either when you first get the loan or when you refinance.
+You could also make a larger than necessary down payment, either when you first get the loan or when you refinance.
 Having this flexibility will make your loan more manageable and allow you to succeed at improving or building your credit.

 1. Have enough for a down payment already saved

 The first thing you should do if you want to get a car loan to help build or improve your credit is to save enough money for a down payment and if you can afford it, a large one.
 The size of your down payment will affect both the size of the loan you will get and the number of payments you will have to make.
 The larger the amount you save for your down payment the smaller your loan will have to be.
 If you have a smaller loan then typically your monthly payments will be smaller and you’ll probably be able to pay off the loan in full in a shorter amount of time.
-All of this will allow you to manage your loan more affectively and hopefully make it easier for you to make your payments on time and in full which will then positively affect your credit.
+All of this will allow you to manage your loan more effectively and hopefully make it easier for you to make your payments on time and in full which will then positively affect your credit.

 2. Choose a car you can afford